 Honey refractometers are just as effortless to take care of as they are to use.
 When you buy one, it will most likely come with a protective carry case or storage box.
 So long as you handle it with care, the likelihood of it getting damaged will be low.

 One thing you’ll want to be sure of that is that you’re especially careful with the prism.
 Keep it covered and packed away safely when you’re not using it.
 Scratches will interfere with your readings.

 Lastly, make an effort to keep your refractometer clean.
 Wipe the prism with a lens tissue after every use to avoid stickiness, build-up, and inaccurate readings.

 A honey refractometer is an underrated but necessary tool for any beekeeper who hopes to produce or sell good quality, consumable honey.
 If you have plans of harvesting commercial-grade honey, this is one tool you don’t have a choice but to invest in and learn how to use.
 They’re inexpensive, but make a world of difference in your honey operation.

 Refractometers show us the water content in honey.
-This not only helps us determine if our honey is safe to be harvested, stored, and consumed, but it also gauges the quality of it.
+This not only helps us determine if our honey is safe to be harvested, stored, and consumed, but it also gauges its quality.
 Refractometers are simple to use and understand and there’s no excuse to go without one.
 If you choose to go without one, you could produce inedible, spoiled honey and no one wants that.